+- Necessary surgical and medical supplies

+- Use of appliances, such as wheelchairs

+- Operating and recovery room costs

-- Physical, occupational, and speech language therapy - Inpatient substance abuse services - Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung. heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+- Physical, occupational, and speech language therapy

+- Inpatient substance abuse services

+- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
 If Network Cares provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
 Facilities located within the service area and in the Madison or Milwaukee metropolitan areas are considered within the normal community patterns of care.
 Indiana University Health is also considered in the normal community patterns of care for intestinal transplants only.